 The Board of Directors of ACCI has Florida Uniform Prudent Management of Institutional Funds Act ("FUPMIFA") as requiring the preservation of the original gift amount of the donor-restricted endowment funds absent explicit donor stipulations to the contrary.
 As a result of this interpretation, ACCI classifies as permanently restricted net assets (a) the original value of the gifts donated to the permanent endowment, (b) the original value of subsequent gifts to the permanent endowment, and (c) accumulations to the permanent endowment made in accordance with the direction of the applicable donor gift instrument at the time the accumulation is added to the fund.
-The remaining portion of the donor-restricted net assets until those amounts are appropriated for expenditures by ACCI in a manner consistent with standard of prudence prescribed by FUPMIFA.
-In accordance with FUPMIFA, ACCI considers the following factors in making a determination to appropriate or accumulate donor-restricted endowment funds:
+The remaining portion of the donor-restricted endowment fund that is not classified in permanently restricted net assets is classified as temporarily restricted net assets until those amounts are appropriated for expenditures by ACCI in a manner consistent with standard of prudence prescribed by FUPMIFA.
+In accordance with FUPMIFA, ACCI considers the following factors in deciding to appropriate or accumulate donor-restricted endowment funds: